shanehoey/worddoc/docs/_scripts/ccedesigndoc.md

 ---
-title: "cce Design Doc"
+title: "cceDesignDoc"
-excerpt: "cce Design Doc will generate a design document for Skype for Business online Cloud Connector Edition from a cloudconnector.ini fle"
+excerpt: "cceDesignDoc will generate a design document for Skype for Business Online Cloud Connector Edition from a cloudconnector.ini file"
 category: "general"
 ---